krane/krane/docs/cli.md

 ### deploy

-Deploy or update an application.
+Create or update a deployment

 ```
 krane deploy -f </path/to/krane.json>